AdamTSmiley/dnaworks_py/README.md

 # dnaworks_py

 A Python reimplementation of [DNAWorks](https://github.com/davidhoover/DNAWorks) for automated design of overlapping oligonucleotides for PCR-based gene assembly.
+I wrote this to meet the needs of a specific project, not in an attempt to improve upon the original version.

 Given a DNA sequence, `dnaworks_py` designs a set of overlapping oligos that tile the full gene and can be assembled by overlap-extension PCR.
 Each overlap junction is optimized to hit a target melting temperature, and the placement is scored to minimize mispriming risk, internal repeats, and extreme GC/AT content.

-## Why a rewrite?

-DNAWorks (Hoover & Lubkowski, *Nucleic Acids Res.* 2002) is a widely used Fortran tool for oligo design.
-This Python reimplementation offers several advantages:
+DNAWorks (Hoover & Lubkowski, *Nucleic Acids Res.* 2002) is a widely used **Fortran** tool for oligo design.
+This **Python** reimplementation offers a few advantages:

-- **Modern Tm calculation** — uses Breslauer 1986 nearest-neighbor parameters with SantaLucia 1998 salt correction, matching [Benchling's](https://www.benchling.com) "Modified Breslauer" method.
-Validated against Benchling's Tm calculator.
-- **Dramatically faster on large genes** — 12 seconds vs. 211 seconds for a 4.1 kb gene (Cas9), with equivalent output quality (see [benchmarks](#benchmark-results) below).
+- **Dramatically faster on large genes** — 12 seconds vs. 211 seconds for a 4.1 kb gene (SpyCas9), with equivalent output quality (see [benchmarks](#benchmark-results) below).
-- **Easier to install and extend** — `pip install biopython` is the only dependency.
-No Fortran compiler needed.
 - **Scriptable** — JSON output for integration with downstream pipelines.

+This **Python** reimplementation also offers a few disadvantages:

+- **More limited scope** — Only optimizes DNA sequences, will not accept protein sequences, or degenerate bases.
+For codon optimization prior to using this tool, I recommend [DnaChisel] (https://github.com/edinburgh-genome-foundry/dnachisel) with the UniquifyAllKmers specification set to 12 (along with other desired specifications).

 ## Installation